modomoto/COSS/README.md

 The basic structure of files in COSS is ```assets/stylesheets/components```, ```assets/stylesheets/variables/```, ```assets/stylesheets/mixins/``` and ```assets/stylesheets/base.sass``` (where the shared CSS rules of the project are defined);

-When forcing the use of components, variables and mixins it is easier to make the css more consistent.
+When forcing the use of components, variables and mixins it is easier to make the css more consistent;

 ## HTML
-  In every HTML document should be possible to identify part of code that can become or are small components.
-A small component can be a 'payment form', an 'header menu', a 'login sidebar', a 'pennant' etc. Each of them should be identified with a self explanatory name.
+  In every HTML document should be possible to identify part of code that are can be small 'components'.
+A component can be a 'payment form', an 'header menu', a 'login sidebar', a 'pennant' etc. Each of them should be identified with a self explanatory name.

   The guideslines for creating HTML components are: